linebender/vello/vello_common/README.md

 - Geometry processing utilities
 - Common logic for rendering stages

-This crate acts as a foundation for `vello_cpu` and `vello_hybrid`, providing essential components to minimize duplication.
+This crate acts as a foundation for `vello_cpu` and `vello_gpu`, providing essential components to minimize duplication.

 [vello_cpu]: https://crates.io/crates/vello_cpu